 Program mode is a mode for beginners to start to understand their cameras.
 Program mode is similar to automatic in the way that it allows the camera to make the decision on which settings to use to correct the exposure.
 Once the settings are selected, you can easily change them.
 For example, if the camera thinks that the correct shutter speed would be 1/200 of a second but you think this is too slow, you can change it so it gives you a shutter speed of, say, 1/400.

 If you don’t know much about cameras, I would recommend using this mode to start off with.

 Aperture priority is a mode in which you set the aperture while the shutter speed is automatically set for you to give the correct exposure.
 This mode is useful when you want to achieve a certain depth of field.
 For example, if you wanted a shallow depth of field (not much in focus) then you could set the aperture to your lens’s lowest number (e.g. f/1.8), and if you wanted a wide depth of field you could set it to its highest aperture value (e.g. f/22).

 Shutter Priority (Tv)

 Shutter priority is similar to aperture priority.
 This time, however, you only set the shutter speed, and the rest is done for you.
 This mode is useful when you want to tell the camera that you only want to shoot photos at a certain speed and not any lower or higher.

-Once you have learned how to use your camera, you will probably want to shoot in manual mode as much as possible.
 While in manual mode, you are able to change all of the settings as you see fit.
 Aperture, ISO, shutter speed, and white balance settings can all be changed independently to create the image you’re looking for.